tadfisher/pass-otp/README.md

         Generate an OTP code and optionally put it on the clipboard.
         If put on the clipboard, it will be cleared in 45 seconds.

-    pass otp insert [--force,-f] [--echo,-e] [uri] pass-name Insert a new OTP key URI.
-If one is not supplied, it will be read from stdin.
+    pass otp insert [--force,-f] [--echo,-e] [pass-name]
+        Prompt for and insert a new OTP key URI.
+If pass-name is not supplied, use the URI label.
 Optionally, echo the input.
 Prompt before overwriting existing password unless forced.
+This command accepts input from stdin.

+    pass otp append [--force,-f] [--echo,-e] pass-name
+        Appends an OTP key URI to an existing password file.
+Optionally, echo the input.
+Prompt before overwriting an existing URI unless forced.
+This command accepts input from stdin.

     pass otp uri [--clip,-c] [--qrcode,-q] pass-name
         Display the key URI stored in pass-name.
 Optionally, put it on the